Thinking Machines Lab

 Thinking Machines Lab was founded by Mira Murati after her departure from OpenAI in September 2024.
 Murati had been Chief Technology Officer at OpenAI from 2018 through 2024, briefly served as interim CEO during the November 2023 board crisis, and was widely identified as a central figure in OpenAI product strategy through the period of GPT-4 and ChatGPT scaling.
 Her departure was part of a broader 2024 cohort of senior OpenAI departures including Ilya Sutskever (founded SSI), Bob McGrew, and others.

 The company was founded quietly in late 2024 and launched publicly in February 2025 with approximately 30 researchers and engineers already on staff.
 The founding team was unusually concentrated in former OpenAI senior staff.
-Barret Zoph, formerly OpenAI's Vice President of Research, joined as a co-founder.
+Barret Zoph, formerly OpenAI's Vice President of Research, joined as co-founder and Chief Technology Officer.
 Lilian Weng, formerly OpenAI's Vice President of Safety Systems, joined as a co-founder.
 John Schulman, an OpenAI co-founder who had moved to Anthropic in 2024, departed Anthropic to join Thinking Machines as Chief Scientist.
 Jared Kaplan, Anthropic's Chief Science Officer, joined as an advisor.

 In July 2025, Thinking Machines raised $2 billion in its first reported funding round at a $12 billion valuation, led by Andreessen Horowitz with participation from NVIDIA, AMD, Cisco, and Jane Street.
 The round was described as the largest seed round in venture-capital history and reflected the unusual reputation density of the founding team.